How to block tags using Google Tag Manager until reader consent is granted (consent mode tag blocking)

 Install the template

-- Click Choose Template to add the template to your GTM account
+• Click Add to workspace to add the template to your GTM account

 Configure the template